rachelcarmena/rachelcarmena.github.io/_posts/2019-08-05-functional-programming-sparks-joy.md

 * **Domain**: Set of possible inputs to a given function.
 * **Codomain**: Set of possible outputs to a given function.
 * **Total function** (vs. **partial function**): It returns a valid output for every possible input.
 They are just known as **functions**.
+* **Polymorphic function**: In functional programming, polymorphism is also known as **parametric polymorphism**.
+A polymorphic function operates on values without depending on their type.
+It's valid for any type.

 ## Further knowledge